actualwitch/experiment/README.md

 ## Architecture

-This project uses a custom React-based solution with full SSR and minimal dependencies.
+This project is itself an experiment in using a custom architecture I refer to as `entangled atoms`, which extends [jōtai](https://jotai.org/) atoms to synchronize state across different [realms](https://262.ecma-international.org/#realm).

-<a href="docs/architecture.md">Read more about architecture →</a>
+<a href="docs/architecture.md">Read more about the architecture →</a>

 ## Installation